Koredotcom/koredotai-docs/docs/platform/instructions/ko/latest/Actions/serviceNow.md

 **Basic**

 1. Provide Subdomain, Username, and Password to authorize the integration.

 2. Follow the steps below to get the required credentials from your Service Now developer instance.

-   a.
+    i.
 To fetch the required details, navigate to https://developer.servicenow.com/dev.do#!/home.

-      i.
-A page with the **Request Instance** button is displayed (if no instance is  created for you.)

    ii.
-Click **Request Instance**.
+A page with the Request Instance button is displayed (if no instance is  created for you.)

    iii.
+Click Request Instance.

+    iv.
 Copy the Instance URL from here to the User Subdomain field on the Kore.ai XO Platform.

-      iv.
-Copy the **Username** and **Password** to their respective fields on the Kore.ai XO Platform.

      v.
+Copy the Username and Password to their respective fields on the Kore.ai XO Platform.

-Click **Enable** .
+     vi.
+Click Enable.

  ![gif](/koredotai-docs/images/Home%20_%20Loom%20-%2019%20December%202022.gif)